snaplet/examples/seed/relationships-examples/README.md

 await seed.$resetDatabase();

 // Create 5 users, each potentially having up to 5 posts
-// Posts at this stage do not have associated tags await seed.User((x) => x(5, {
+// At this stage, posts do not have associated tags await seed.User((x) => x(5, {
     Post: (x) => x({min: 0, max: 5})
 }))